melakue/Car-Recommender/README.md

 ## Car-Recommender

-### This project is to answer the following questions
+#### Jupyter Notebook and Google API are used to analyze used car sales data from Kaggle and answer the following questions

 * What are the top car sales?
 * How many luxury car sales versus non luxury car sales by state?